vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 1. Upload (commit) in the `yourgithubid.github.io` repository the contents of your `styleguide` folder.
 1. Go to the URL and see the styleguide live.

-## Automate deployment on travisCI
+## Automate deployment on Travis-CI

 Zeit and Netlify simplify your website deployment automation.
 If you are going with GitHub pages though, because it is free for instance, you might want to build automation yourself.